dcluet/Lipid_Droplets_Detector/README.md

 ![Shortcut](doc/Shortcut.jpg)

-The macro is initiated.
-The welcome widow is prompted.
+The macro is initiated and the welcome window is prompted.

 ![Wecome](doc/Wecome.jpg)